AtlasOfLivingAustralia/galah-python/docs/source/galah_user_guide/Download_Data.rst

 *Email*

 To download occurrence records, you will need to provide an email address registered with the ALA.
-You can create an account here.
+You can create an account `here<https://auth.ala.org.au/userdetails/registration/createAccount>`_.
 Once an email is registered with the ALA, it should be stored in the config:

 .. prompt:: python